Optimal shielding for Einstein gravity: Harmonic constraint operators and stability conditions

 \paragraph{Stability conditions on the localization function.}

-In order to establish harmonic estimates, we uncover the stability conditions to be required on the function $\lambda_\iota$ and take the form of \textit{weighted Poincar\'e-Hardy-type inequalities} on the sphere at infinity.
-For instance, our \textit{harmonic stability condition} for the Hamiltonian reads
+We uncover conditions to be imposed on the function $\lambda$ in order to establish \mbox{(super-)}harmonic estimates.
+These stability conditions are \textit{weighted { Poincar\'e--Korn} inequalities} on the { support~$\Lambda$.} For instance, our \textit{harmonic stability condition} for the Hamiltonian reads